sauvc/rulebook/rulebook.md

   - Any team that fails to complete setting their AUV within five minutes can resume the setting up again once the game starts.
   - Setting up during the game uses the allocated time for the tasks and game.
   - The AUV can only start from the start zone.
 This is the only place where the AUV is allowed to be on the water surface.
-  - The AUV should start its maneuver only after it has **completely submerged** in the water.
+  - The AUV must start its maneuver only after it has **completely submerged** in the water.

 ### Retries
 - A retry attempt can be made only after the judges' permission.